 – Diversity and inclusion

-There are two separate types of challenges:
+There are three separate types of challenges:

 The top 5 event winners will be awarded $1500.
 Then, they will participate in a pitch competition with 4 other recipients.
 During that process each awardee will tell the others about their project.
 The idea here is that each awardee will have an opportunity to sell their project to others, forge relationships, and foster collaborations.
 Each awardee is given an additional $1,500 that they must award to the others.
 They cannot keep it.
 So, it’s possible that you could leave with $1500 or any amount up to $7500.
 Tell us what you plan to do with $1500 and tell us what you could do if you had more, up to $7500 total.